zeyneptmr/Simulation-of-Restaurant-System/README.md

-# Restaurant Operations Simulation (Arena - INE332 Project)
+# Restaurant Operations Simulation (Arena Simulation Software)

 This repository contains a discrete-event simulation model of a full-service restaurant developed using Arena Simulation Software as part of the INE332 Simulation Modeling course.